DOUG DONNANExecutive Editor/OMNI-GENRE+MAGAZINE!

 he cried out.
 “The last thing we’ll do on these projects after the

-water reservoir points, sanitation and refuse details and a host of
+water reservoir points, sanitation and refuse details and a host

-other transfer and delivery scenarios are ironed out is remove that
+other transfer and delivery scenarios are ironed out is remove

 over-hanging cover membrane you see stretched out above us.
 Then

-it’s just a matter of positioning the gigantic plexi-dome bubble that
+it’s just a matter of positioning the gigantic plexi-dome bubble

 will cover the entire Terra-Formed site.
 He lowered his arms and